 12. Self cheques:

 A self cheque is written by the account holder as pay self to receive the money in the physical form from the branch where he holds his account.
+It comes under bearer cheque where instead of writing the name, the account holder writes “self” to receive money physically from the branch where he holds the account.

 If your friend wants to pay YOU the amount of 10000/-, he/she should have written YOUR NAME in the space provided for PAYEE on the cheque.
 If he/she has written SELF in that area, it is supposed to be used by him (or the bearer as written on the cheque) and whoever possess that cheque can go to the same branch and bank of the account holder to cash the cheque.